odota/core/README.md

             * `hero_id=X`
             * By permuting all three skill levels with the list of heroes, we can get up to 500 matches for each combination.
     * `mmr`: Processes MMR requests.
-        * Sends a request to the retriever hosting the user's tracker.
+        * Sends a request to the retriever asking for the player's MMR
     * `fullhistory`: Processes full history requests.
         * By querying for a player's most recent 500 matches (API limit) with each hero, get most/all of a player's matches.
 * Parses come in one of two ways: